yuretz/FreeAwait/README.md

 You can find more demo code in [samples](./samples).

 ## Why
-- purity, loose-coupling and testability;
+- control over side effects, loose coupling and better testability;
 - code that looks more idiomatic, than something you could achieve by composing LINQ expressions, as suggested by other good libraries;
 - it's free, freedom is worth a wait (terrible pun, sorry).